Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Experiments

 \subsection{Comparison to State-of-the-Art Methods}

-We are the first to address the challenging problem of future hand segmentation from egocentric video.
-Previous works\footnote{We note that another branch of prior work addresses the problem of video segmentation~\cite{yang2019video,tsai2016video,xu2018dynamic,chandra2018deep,nilsson2018semantic}.
-These methods track instances masks over time, and therefore can not be used to address the future segmentation problem where the future video frames are not available as inputs for the tracking model.} have considered the related problem of future image segmentation.
+We are the first to address the challenging problem of future hand segmentation from the egocentric video.
+We note that another branch of prior work considered the related problem of future image segmentation~\cite{yang2019video,tsai2016video,xu2018dynamic,chandra2018deep,nilsson2018semantic}, track instances masks over time, and therefore can not be used to address the future segmentation problem where the future video frames are not available as inputs for the tracking model.
 Therefore, we adapt previous state-of-the-art future image segmentation methods to our problem setting and consider the following strong baselines (additional discussion of the baseline choices can be found in the supplementary material):

-\textbullet X2X~\cite{luc2017predicting} proposes a recursive method that uses the anticipated mask at time step $t+1$ as an input to predict the future masks at time step $t+2$, and so on.
+\textbullet X2X~\cite{luc2017predicting} proposes a recursive method that uses the anticipated mask at time step $t+1$ as an input to predict the future masks at time step $t+2$, and so forth.

 \textbullet FlowTrans~\cite{jin2017predicting} jointly predicts the masks and optical flow at time step $t+1$ and recursively predicts the future masks with preceding flow and masks.